St. Francis Man Charged with Failure to Register as a Sex Offender

 United States Attorney Randolph J. Seiler announced that a St. Francis, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Ennors Abraham Quick Bear, age 28, was indicted on October 12, 2016.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on October 19, 2016, and pled not guilty to the Indictment.
+Joseph Blue Bird, age 30, was indicted on September 13, 2016.
+He appeared before U.S. Magistrate Mark A. Moreno on March 29, 2017, and pled not guilty to the Indictment.

-The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, a mandatory minimum of 5 years up to life of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, a mandatory minimum period of at least 5 years of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-On September 26, 2012, Quick Bear was convicted of Sexual Abuse of a Minor.
-As a result of his conviction, he is required to register as a sex offender.
-It is alleged that between August 12, 2016, and September 15, 2016, Quick Bear, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of a conviction under Federal Law, failed to properly register as a sex offender.
+The Indictment alleges that between June 16, 2016, and September 13, 2016, Blue Bird, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of a conviction, knowingly failed to register and update his registration as required by law.

-The charge is merely an accusation and Quick Bear is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Blue Bird is presumed innocent until and unless proven guilty.

-Quick Bear was remanded to the custody of the U.S. Marshals Service pending trial.
-A trial date has not been set.
+Blue Bird was remanded to the custody of the U.S. Marshals Service pending trial, which has been set for May 23, 2017.